SmilodonP/movie-junk-n-stuff/README.md

 # Rancid Tomatillos - Starter Repo

+-Overview of project and goals

+-Overview of technologies used, challenges, wins, and any other reflections

+-Link to deployed site

+-Screenshots/gifs of your app

+-Links to contributors’ GitHub profiles

 ## [The project spec for Rancid Tomatillos can be found here.](https://curriculum.turing.edu/module3/projects/rancid-tomatillos)

 ## Set Up